 - investigate the conduct and dealings of the bankrupt and the reason for bankruptcy; and

 - seize and sell certain assets and distribute the proceeds.

-AFSA as trustee vs a private trustee
+Australian Financial Security Authority as trustee vs a private trustee

 A non-business bankrupt with no assets who has bankrupted via a debtor’s petition usually has AFSA as their trustee rather than a private trustee.

 A private registered trustee usually becomes trustee at the request of a petitioning creditor or debtor before the debtor becomes bankrupt.